For Biden and Trump, 2022 is 2020 sequel — and 2024 preview? - The Boston Globe

 Like other incumbent presidents in an election year, Biden has blended his political and governmental duties as voting begins.

-He stopped in Colorado on Wednesday to designate the first national monument of his administration, fulfilling the wishes of the state’s senior Democratic senator, Michael Bennett, who is seeking reelection this year.
-Although Bennett is favored to win, he’s facing a concerted challenge from Joe O’Dea, a Republican businessman.
+He stopped in Colorado on Wednesday to designate the first national monument of his administration, fulfilling the wishes of the state’s senior Democratic senator, Michael Bennet, who is seeking reelection this year.
+Although Bennet is favored to win, he's facing a concerted challenge from Joe O’Dea, a Republican businessman.